fbpx Skip to main content

 The retail sector is a growth industry and it’s essential that we turn retail jobs into good, middle-class jobs with fair scheduling practices for the sake of our communities, economy and country.

-Retail is the largest private-sector employer in the economy.
+Retail companies are the largest source of private-sector employers in the economy.

-It is the third largest employer of women behind the healthcare industry and educational institutions and the second largest employer of people of color behind the healthcare industry.
-(Bureau of Labor Statistics, 2015 Current Population Survey).
+It is the third largest industry employing women behind the healthcare industry and educational institutions and the second largest industry for people of color behind the healthcare industry.

 While the retail sector continues to add jobs to the economy, many of these jobs are low-wage, part-time positions with high turnover.

 But some workers in retail have decided to get together and go a different path.
 One of the best ways to raise wages in retail is through joining a union.
-The average department store salesperson working full-time earns $2.60 more an hour or $5,400 more per year if he/she belongs to a union.
+The average department store salesperson working full-time earns $2.60 more an hour or $5,400 more per year for full-time workers if they belong to a union.
 (BBNA, 2014 Union Membership and Earnings Data Book).

 In addition to fighting for better wages, the UFCW is also fighting for greater control of and predictability in scheduling.